mikej165/scrapy-web-ui/README.md

 ### Notes
 * app.js directly serves up the local html/js/css to your browser while proxying all scrapyd API calls to the server you've configured.
 This is to get around cross-site request limitations of most browsers
 * The app assumes the remote scrapyd is running without user authentication, as is the default.
 Future versions will provide support for different means scrapyd user authentication.
-(Suggestions of what to suport are welcome).
+(Suggestions of what to support are welcome).
 * If you are using scrapyd in its default configuration on a server open to the world, at a minimum you should be restricting access to the server by firewalling it to allow requests only from your IP